Gail Krantzberg

-Gail Krantzberg is a Professor Emeritus, former lead of Engineering and Public Policy at McMaster University in Hamilton, Ontario, Canada.
-Her research has focused on plastic pollution in the Great Lakes, and includes detecting COVID-19 in municipal water supplies.
+Gail Krantzberg is a professor emeritus, former lead of Engineering and Public Policy at McMaster University in Hamilton, Ontario, Canada.
+Her research has focused on plastic pollution and governance in the Great Lakes, and includes detecting COVID-19 in municipal water supplies.
 In 2001 she was selected to be the director of the International Joint Commission's Great Lakes Office in Windsor, Ontario, a post she held until 2005.
 In 2021, it was announced that she would co-chair the IJC's Science Priority Committee.